Nebraska Highway 25: Route description

 Nebraska Highway 25 begins at the Kansas border and serves as a continuation of K-25.
 It goes north into farmland and near the Swanson Reservoir before it turns northeast to go into Trenton.
 In Trenton, NE 25 meets U.S. Highway 34.
 It continues north for 8 mi, where it meets U.S. Highway 6.
 It proceeds north through Hayes Center, then goes northwesterly to the border of Hayes County and Lincoln County.
 The highway then turns due north and meets Nebraska Highway 23 near Wallace.
 It continues north, meets Interstate 80 shortly before entering Sutherland, and ends in Sutherland at an intersection with U.S. Highway 30.

 Major intersections

 Highway 25A

 Nebraska Highway 25A has a southern terminus in Palisade at U.S. Highway 6 and a northern terminus at Highway 25 northeast of Palisade.
-The highway functions as a spur route into Palisade from NE 25.
-The highway also previously served as an alignment of NE 25 prior to 1961.
-NE 25A is 6.03 mi long.
+The highway functions as a spur route into Palisade from N-25.
+The highway also previously served as an alignment of N-25 prior to 1961.
+N-25A is 6.03 mi long.